 Blue is considered the sapphire’s true color.
 Actually, it is believed that the ancient Greek word for blue (sappheiros) gave it its name.

-Probably that is why in a sapphire we can see not one but all the shades of the sky – from the deep mystical dark blue of the night sky to the sunny light blue seen above our heads in a marvelous summer day.
+Probably that is why in a sapphire we can see not one but all the shades of the sky – from the deep mystical dark blue of the night sky to the sunny light blue seen above our heads on a marvelous summer day.
 Except for the colors of the bluish-greyish distant horizon, the other typical natural tinges of this gemstone remind us of those that appear when the sunlight is vanishing and the closest star we can see is setting.
-These are yellow, pink, orange and purple.
+These are yellow, pink, orange, and purple.
 The sapphires are indeed stones of the sky though they are buried deep in the realms of our “blue planet”.

 Sapphires are blue because of the iron and titanium that is present in them.
 Other minerals lead to other coloration.

 Most people associate this type of corundum with dark blue.
 This is a universal color that can be worn by both men and women.